ccullin/botcontroller/README.md

 Note:  the application provides a public notification and control interface for all IoT devices and bots on the internal home network.
-As such it is exposed to both the internet and internal and securing the the hosting server is important, but I'll leave that to you.
+As such it is exposed to both the internet and internal network and securing the the hosting server is important, but I'll leave that to you.

 This code is provided as an example and not intended to be directly used in your environment.